 Fuel Poverty and Health

-The Fuel Poverty and Health webinar will look at the causes and impacts of fuel poverty with a focus on the health impacts.
+The course looks at the causes and impacts of fuel poverty with a focus on the health impacts.
 It aims to help delegates identify those likely to be at risk from fuel poverty and signpost to assistance.

-- Explain causes of and remedies for condensation dampness
+- Causes of and remedies for condensation dampness

-- The Low-income High Costs Indicator and the causes of fuel poverty
+- The Low Income Low Energy Efficiency Indicator and the causes of fuel poverty

 - The health impacts of fuel poverty and damp homes

 - The causes of condensation dampness/ mould and remedial actions that can be taken

 - Assistance and sources of advice available to those struggling to heat their home adequately – including the Affordable Warmth Obligation of the Energy Company Obligation (ECO) and the fuel suppliers’ hardship funds for those struggling to pay their energy costs

 - ADDITIONAL INFORMATION RELATING TO COVID-19 – offer information for frontline workers on current advice agency and fuel supplier support for customers in relation to Covid-19.